Tsunekazu/checkonchain/research_articles/dcr_following_footsteps/decred_following_footsteps.md

 ## Decred

 **Decred** has shown a statistically significant relationship between Stock-to-Flow and market valuation with an R-squared value of 0.70 considering only the first 3.67 years of price data.
-It can be seen that this relationship is a comparable fit to **Bitcoins** using data up to the time of the first halving with an R-squared of 0.66.
+It can be seen that this relationship is a comparable fit to **Bitcoin's** using data up to the time of the first halving with an R-squared of 0.66.

-The overall fractal for **Decreds** S2F relationship appears to oscillate around the mean regression line which appears smoother over time than **Bitcoin** or **Litecoin** likely a result of the smooth issuance curve and lack of severe halving event supply shocks.
+The overall fractal for **Decred's** S2F relationship appears to oscillate around the mean regression line which appears smoother over time than **Bitcoin** or **Litecoin** likely a result of the smooth issuance curve and lack of severe halving event supply shocks.

 The early tail (low S2F value) of the data plotted above speaks to the difference in market dynamics at the time when first price data first became available for each protocol.
-Despite high early inflation, **Decreds** tail is consistent around a market value of $5Million until the S2F ratio approaches ~2.0 at which point valuation accelerates during the 2016-17 bull run. **Bitcoin** on the other hand experienced a far slower growth during the 2011-12 bull market with a smaller pool of participants.
+Despite high early inflation, **Decred's** tail is consistent around a market value of $5Million until the S2F ratio approaches ~2.0 at which point valuation accelerates during the 2016-17 bull run. **Bitcoin** on the other hand experienced a far slower growth during the 2011-12 bull market with a smaller pool of participants.
 Early **Bitcoin** price data sources range from Laszlo's 10,000 BTC pizza to early Mt Gox pricing leading to a lower relative value at similar S2F values.

 It must therefore be noted that the gradient of the **Decred** relationship is heavily weighted by this tail end especially during the first 3-4 years of life. **Decred** has only existed through a single **Bitcoin** bull-bear cycle and thus has a comparatively limited dataset whilst **Bitcoin** has largely overcome this effect with its now 10+ years of price data and multiple market cycles.